 - The measurable progress the entrepreneurs and their ventures make in their first year of acceleration –99% increase in earned revenue, 81% increase in for-profit investment, and 91% ventures still active – and how this compares to the national average (hint: we beat it!)

 - The immediate impact our program has on venture and entrepreneur development – 90% would recommend it to their peers, and all graduates report increases in startup and business competencies.

-- The innovative case studies on market disruption and civic solutions in education, community and economic development, environmental sustainability and tech-for-good.
+- The innovative case studies in market disruption and civic solutions in education, community and economic development, environmental sustainability and tech-for-good.

-The success and learning from these cohorts is driving the Civic Accelerator forward with our upcoming cohort in Spring 2016:
+The success and learning from these cohorts is driving the Civic Accelerator forward with our in Spring 2016:

 How might we accelerate the rate of technology adoption & financial literacy in order to create opportunities for all to succeed in the digital economy?

 We look forward to accelerating more civic-focused ventures and solving social challenges with your help.